The Structure and Dynamics of Knowledge Graphs, with Superficiality: Knowledge Graphs

 \section{Knowledge Graphs}

 \begin{sloppypar} A knowledge graph is a knowledge base represented as a directed graph whose vertices are the entities and whose labeled edges are their relationships.
 Each edge represents a fact similar to an elementary sentence that relates a subject to an object.
-For example, the fact $\uri{(Neurotrophin-3, biological process, memory)}$ represents the involvement of the protein Neurotrophin-3 (subject entity) in the biological process (relationship) of memory (object entity).
+For example, in Figure~\ref{fig:ToyKG}, the fact $\uri{(Neurotrophin-3, biological process, memory)}$ represents the involvement of the protein Neurotrophin-3 (subject entity) in the biological process (relationship) of memory (object entity).
 Since the development of the Semantic Web \cite{berners2001semantic}, knowledge graphs are often associated with open data projects of the Web of data.
-This movement has led to the development of scientific and institutional knowledge bases of unprecedented size, notably in cultural heritage \cite{Bikakis2021} and life sciences \cite{kamdar2021empirical,santos2022knowledge}.
-At the same time, other projects aim to build encyclopedic knowledge bases such as Yago \cite{suchanek2008yago}, DBpedia \cite{lehmann2015dbpedia} or Wikidata \cite{vrandevcic2014wikidata}, whose collaborative editing has made it possible to group more than 14 billion facts.
+This movement has led to the development of scientific and institutional knowledge graphs of unprecedented size, notably in cultural heritage \cite{Bikakis2021} and life sciences \cite{kamdar2021empirical,santos2022knowledge}.
+At the same time, other projects aim to build encyclopedic knowledge graphs such as Yago \cite{suchanek2008yago}, DBpedia \cite{lehmann2015dbpedia} or Wikidata \cite{vrandevcic2014wikidata}, whose collaborative editing has made it possible to group more than 14 billion facts.
 For the Wikidata relationship \uri{biological process} alone, there are more than 1.1M stated facts, comparable to the triplet $\uri{(Neurotrophin-3, biological process, memory)}$.
 This large semantically rich data source allows for creating new scientific hypotheses by cross-referencing knowledge, manually or through machine learning.
-In this context, understanding knowledge graphs' topology is fundamental issue to estimate how complete the accumulated knowledge is and predict its evolution.
+In this context, understanding the topology of knowledge graphs is fundamental to estimate how complete the accumulated knowledge is and predicting their evolution.
 Only this understanding can guarantee that new knowledge induced from these knowledge graphs, manually or through machine learning, is valid with respect to the real world. \end{sloppypar}